-Finding equilibrium constant for the reaction between [Co(H2O)6]2+ and chloride ions is given by
+The expression for the equilibrium constant for the reaction between [Co(H2O)6]2+ and chloride ions is given as:

-This reaction takes place in an aqueous medium the concentration of H2O remains constant.
+This reaction takes place in an aqueous medium where the concentration of H2O remains constant.

 - Make sure you have 5 test tubes of the same volume.
 Mark them as A, B, C, D, and E.